 - The Valle de Guadalupe is in Ensenada and known for its boutique wines and vineyard tours.
 In short, tourists flock to the local wineries and boutique hotels where wine tastings and delicious foods are hallmarks of vineyard tours.

-- Mexicali Chinatown is where Chinese settled in the capital to create a section of the city famous for its quaint shops and tasty restaurants.
+- Mexicali Chinatown is where the city is famous for its quaint shops and tasty restaurants.

 - The San Lorenzo Marine Archipelago National Park is on the Sea of Cortez.
 Above all, it helps to protect the delicate marine life and ecosystems of the region.
 Additionally, visitors like to see killer whales, sperm whales, swordfish, dolphins, and more!